Abdelra6/stress-testing-for-CP/README.md

 # stress-testing-for-CP
-Just run bash bash checker.sh in the terminal
+Just run bash checker.sh in the terminal